zhiqinghuang/marathon/README.md

 It can launch anything that can be launched in a standard shell.
 In fact, you can even start other Marathon instances via Marathon.

-Since Marathon version 0.7.0 and Mesos 0.20.0, you can [deploy, run and scale Docker containers](https://mesosphere.github.io/marathon/docs/native-docker.html) easily with native support.
+Since Marathon version 0.7.0 and Mesos 0.20.0, you can [deploy, run and mesosphere.marathon.scale Docker containers](https://mesosphere.github.io/marathon/docs/native-docker.html) easily with native support.

 ## Features